 Review all contracts between the PBM and pharmacies, including but not limited to, the provider manual, network reimbursement forms, maximum allowable cost list information, provider updates or manual amendments.
 Ensure all contractual language is transparent and sufficiently clear to enable the pharmacy to understand how the effective rate reconciliation process will be implemented prior to the PBM beginning the annual (or quarterly) reconciliation.

 Request a listing of all network pharmacies or PSAOs that have an effective rate contract and all pharmacies or PSAOs that do not have one.
 Ensure the PBM is offering contracts to all similarly situated pharmacies and that it provides a reasonable explanation for why it does not offer an effective rate contract to any specific pharmacies or pharmacy types, such as independent pharmacies.
+Understanding which pharmacies have an effective rate contract will assist the regulator in ensuring the PBM is compliant with state laws.
+For example, if a state requires NADAC payment for each drug, the regulator will not expect to see any effective rate contracts in that state.

-Assess how the PBM determines which claims will be part of the reconciliation process.
-Confirm the selection of the claims is communicated to the pharmacies in clear and concise language that is easily understandable and cannot be misinterpreted to mean more than the plane language.
+Assess how the PBM determines which claims will be part of the reconciliation process, including categories of claims that are included and excluded in accordance with contract language.
+Confirm the selection of the claims is communicated to the pharmacies in clear and concise language.

 Review all documents and communications sent from the PBM to the pharmacy as part of the reconciliation process.
 This should include but not be limited to any reconciliation reports, any claims data that is provided or can be requested by the pharmacy, any emails or other correspondence between the PBM and the pharmacy.
 Ensure all communications from the PBM provide sufficient detail to enable the pharmacy to understand the process and that all questions are appropriately addressed.

-If PBM provides any reports or charts to the pharmacy, ensure the document explains all use of acronyms and use of differing claims categories for example, through use of a key.
+If PBM provides any reports or charts to the pharmacy, ensure the document explains all use of acronyms and claims categories through use of a key.

 Review all documents describing the final reconciliation amount that may be owed to or from pharmacies or PSAOs.
 Does the PBM provide reasonably sufficient detail to ensure that pharmacies understand how and when they will receive payment or make payments, if applicable.

 Does the PBM provide pharmacies with the ability to inquire about or appeal the PBMs final determination?
-Is the process reasonable in that enables pharmacies to provide information to the PBM that may change the outcome of the reconciliation amount.
+Is the process reasonable in that it enables pharmacies to provide information to the PBM that may change the outcome of the reconciliation amount?
 Consider requesting specific examples of correspondence to review.

-Review a sampling of (or all) claims to ensure the PBM follows its own policies and procedures regarding reconciliation process.
-Compare the original “discount” and price paid to the pharmacy to the reconciled “discount” and price to determine if the reconciled “discount” applied to each claim is within the contractually stated ‘discount’ amounts.
+Review a sample of (or all) claims to ensure the PBM follows its own policies and procedures regarding reconciliation process.
+Compare the original “discount” and price paid to the pharmacy to the reconciled “discount” and price to determine if the reconciled “discount” applied to each claim or batch of claims is within the contractually stated “discount” amounts.

 Review contracts between the PBM and the carrier or employer group to determine whether the reconciliation process as described to pharmacies is consistent with the PBM’s requirements described in the carrier or employer group’s contract with the PBM.